Delayed and fast rising radio flares from an optical and X-ray detected tidal disruption event in the center of a dwarf galaxy: Discussion

-In comparison with X-ray light curve, the evolution of the radio emission is clearly not paralleled, as the X-ray emission faded away after the peak, while the radio emission was still rising.
-In the context of TDEs, both theory and simulations suggest that the accretion rate of stellar debris onto a BH can vary by several orders of magnitudes \citep[e.g.,][]{Rees1988, Curd2019}.
-The combined X-ray and radio properties of \src appear to be reminiscent of the observed behavior of accretion state transition in X-ray binaries \citep[XRBs,][]{Fender2004}.
-In XRBs, a state transition in accretion occurs when the accretion rate increases above a critical threshold, typically $\sim$$10-30$\% of the Eddington luminosity \citep{Done2007}.
+\src is one of few TDEs that has resolved rise-to-peak light curves in both X-ray and optical bands \citep{Gezari2017, Wevers2019, vanVelzen2020}.
+The X-ray emission exhibits a delayed brightening roughly $\sim$ 590 days with respect to the peak of optical emission which is also unique among optically discovered TDEs \citep{Guolo2023}.
+Many recent numerical studies have shown that the infalling stellar debris stream will undergo self-intersections as a consequence of relativistic apsidal precession \citep{Shiokawa2015, Bonnerot2017, Lu2020}, where optical/UV emission could be produced because of shock heating.
+Following the stream self-interactions, the debris spreads inward and gradually circularizes to form an accretion disk on the timescale of $\simeq(5-10)t_{0}$ \citep{Shiokawa2015, Bonnerot2016}, where $t_{\rm 0}$ is the orbital period of the most bound material (equation (1)). {Within this picture, there will be a time delay between the debris self-crossing and onset of disk formation, possibly explaining the observed delay of the X-ray emission in \srcs.
+For a BH mass of $\sim 10-30$\% of the Eddington luminosity \citep{Done2007}.
 During the transition, the X-ray emission gradually becomes disk dominated.
-X-ray spectral analysis revealed the presence of a non-thermal hard tail, but it can only account for $\sim$10\% of the X-ray flux \citep{Bykov2023}, likely from the low-luminosity AGN in the quiescent state (Section 4.1).
-Given the peak X-ray luminosity of $L_{\rm 0.3-2 keV}\sim5.5\times10^{42}$\erg and BH mass $M_{\rm BH}\sim10^6$\msun, \src is likely accreting at a rate of $L_{\rm Bol}/L_{\rm Edd}\sim0.1$.
-In combination with the disk-dominated X-ray spectrum, it is therefore possible that such a phase transition occurred in \srcs, resulting in the delayed launch of an outflow that led to rapidly rising radio emission at late times.
+Given the peak X-ray luminosity of $L_{\rm 0.3-2 keV}\sim5.5\times10^{42}$\erg and BH mass $M_{\rm BH}\sim10^6$\msun, \src is likely {accreting at a rate of $L_{\rm Bol}/L_{\rm Edd}\sim0.1-0.5$ (depending on the bolometric correction factor).
+X-ray spectral analysis revealed that the X-ray spectra during the peak phase are dominated by a blackbody emission component (kT$_{\rm bb}\sim60$ eV), with a non-thermal hard tail that accounts for $\sim$10\% of the X-ray flux \citep{Bykov2023}.
+The non-thermal emission can be described by a powerlaw with $\Gamma=1.9$, likely from the low-luminosity AGN in the quiescent state (Section 4.1). } It is therefore possible that a low-hard to high-soft phase transition occurred in \srcs,} resulting in the delayed launch of an outflow that led to rapidly rising radio emission at late times.
 Similar scenarios have been invoked to explain the late-time radio flares in the TDE ASASSN15-oi \citep{Horesh2021a} and AT2019azh \citep{Sfaradi2022}.
 However, standard accretion models can hardly explain the following evolution of radio flux after the initial steep rise, including a flattening lasting about 544 days and a phase with another steep rise.

 On the other hand, one may consider the possibility that the delayed radio emission from \src may be produced by a relativistic jet viewed off-axis, which is potentially relevant for TDEs in which the radio emission is still rising \citep{Matsumoto2023, Sfaradi2023}.
 In this model, the off-axis jet was initially launched at the time of TDE, which remains collimated with the emitting area increasing over time.
 The evolution of radio emitting region eventually intersects the light of sight to the observer, resulting in a delayed radio flare.
 On a basis of the best-fit synchrotron model to the radio SED evolution (Figure \ref{fig:radiosed}), we find both the peak flux densities and frequencies are increasing over time, with $F_{\rm peak}\propto t^{4.2}$ and $\nu_{\rm peak}\propto t^{1.8}$.
 Following the formalism of \citet{Matsumoto2023}, the apparent velocity of the radio emitting source is found to evolve with $\beta_{\rm eq, N}\propto t^{-0.8}$.
 Therefore, $\beta_{\rm eq, N}$ will continue to decrease monotonically unless either $F_{\rm peak}$ rises or $\nu_{\rm peak}$ decreases more rapidly, and the transition to the Newtonian branch will never happen, disfavoring the off-axis jet as the origin of delayed radio flares.